dwyl/aws-ses-lambda/README.md

 and work well as a team!
 If you feel strongly about the
 [UNIX Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well)
-definitely split out the functions in your _own_ fork/implementation.
+definitely split out the functions in your _own_ fork/implementation. <br />
-> The code for this Lambda function is less than [**100 lines**](https://codecov.io/gh/dwyl/aws-ses-lambda/tree/master/lib) and can be read in **10 minutes**.
+The code for this Lambda function is less than
+[**100 lines**](https://codecov.io/gh/dwyl/aws-ses-lambda/tree/master/lib)
+and can be read in **10 minutes**.
 The [**`sendemail`**](https://github.com/dwyl/sendemail) module